yzgyyang/stuff/BeagleBone_FreeBSD_SPI_Setup.md

 ## Thanks

-I would like to thank my supervisor Ed Maste for his guidance and support on my work.
-I would also like to thank Siva Mahadevan, my colleague and friend, for the useful help and suggestions.
+I would like to thank my supervisor [Ed Maste](https://twitter.com/ed_maste) for his guidance and support on my work.
+I would also like to thank [Siva Mahadevan](https://github.com/sivamahadevan), my colleague and friend, for the help and useful suggestions.